Bajeeth-Syed/Nextjs_Task/README.md

-Table Renderer App
+# Table Renderer

-This project is a simple table rendering application designed to display data and allow users to sort it based on different criteria.
+This project is a simple web application that renders a table and allows users to sort it dynamically based on different columns and sorting orders.

-Features
+## Features

-Table Rendering: Displays data in a tabular format.
+- **Table Rendering:** Displays data in a tabular format.
-Sorting: Users can sort the table by clicking on column headers.
+- **Sorting:**
-Sort by Name: Clicking on the "Name" column header sorts the table alphabetically by name.
+  - **Sort by Name:** Clicking on "Name" sorts the table alphabetically by name.
-Sort by Language: Clicking on the "Language" column header sorts the table alphabetically by programming language.
+  - **Sort by Language:** Clicking on "Language" sorts the table alphabetically by programming language.
-Ascending/Descending Order: Users can toggle between ascending and descending order by clicking on the sorting order icon next to the column header.
+  - **Ascending/Descending Order:** Users can toggle between ascending and descending order by clicking on the sorting icon next to each column header.

-Usage
+## Usage

-Installation:
+1. **Installation:**

-Clone the repository: git clone <repository-url>
+   - Clone the repository: `git clone <repository-url>`
-Navigate to the project directory: cd table-renderer
-Setup:

-Open index.html in your web browser.
+   - Open `index.html` in your web browser.

-Sorting:
+2. **How to Use:**

-Click on the column headers ("Name" or "Language") to sort the table based on that column.
+   - Click on the headers ("Name" or "Language") to sort the table.
-Click again to toggle between ascending and descending order.
+   - Click again on the same header to toggle between ascending and descending order.

-Development
-This project is built using HTML, CSS, and JavaScript.
+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Contributing

-Feel free to fork and modify the code to suit your needs.
+Feel free to fork the repository and submit pull requests.
+Contributions are welcome!

-Contributions are welcome via pull requests.
+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.